gauravhans8/Kafka-Batched-Output/README.md

      - Stat file is updated with either new stage file creation time or old creation time (in case of no rotation)

 #### Additional Notes
+- Make sure the output directory is created beforehand.
+- Make sure to enter that output directory in testing script too and also edit the directory where source file is kept.
 - NiFi can easily be used for the whole consume process (much better fault tolerant and configurable behavior and whole flow can be can be replicated easily for new topics)
 - Apache spark was overkill as no processing needed to be done on the consume side and lesser control over output files structure and name and sizes.